 Text Analysis User Showcase – Tweelead and Somerset

-Going forward we will be regularly sharing these awesome user-created apps to show you what is possible with a free Text Analysis API like ours and hopefully inspire you to create something cool and useful yourself.
+Going forward we will be regularly sharing these awesome user-created apps to show you what is possible with a Text Analysis API like ours and hopefully inspire you to create something cool and useful yourself.

 To kick things off we’ll focus on two super cool tools, a Twitter Lead Generator called Tweelead and a Conversational UI for Slack called Somerset.

 Using Sentiment Analysis to Generate Actionable Leads from Twitter

 Twitter is a gold mine of useful information that is just waiting to be tapped.
 Because of the character limitation of tweets (140 characters but soon to be more), Twitter conversations are short, concise and immediate – making them small but powerful nuggets of public opinion.
 The idea behind this app is quite simple – to discover, understand and participate in Twitter conversations relating to particular keywords or brands, as they are happening in real-time.

 AYLIEN user Farhad, who is co-founder and CEO of Taskulu, shows us how he uses our Text Analysis API to to generate actionable leads from Twitter.
 Farhad knows that Twitter is an extremely popular avenue for customers to express their opinion on a brand or service.
 Why?
 Because Twitter users don’t accept the standard reply ‘within 1-2 business days’.
 In fact, 72% of Twitter user who use the social network to make a complaint expect a response within an hour.
 As a marketer, you want to reach people who are unhappy with your competitors’ product or service, and this is exactly what Tweelead is designed to take advantage of.